Virtual LGBTQIA+ Center at BHCC

 BHCC LGBTQIA+ Resources

-- Lesbian, Gay, Bisexual, Transgender, Queer/Questioning and Allies Student Union (LGBTQA).
-Fall 2021 virtual meeting TBA.
+- Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Allies Student Union (LGBTQIA+).
+Fall 2022 virtual meetings on Wednesdays at 5:15 p.m.
 Contact Advisor or Director of Student Leadership and Engagement for Virtual Meeting information.

 - BHCC Safe Zone